DelineaXPM/terraform-provider-tss/README.md

-# Thycotic Secret Server - Terraform Provider
+# Delinea Secret Server - Terraform Provider

-The [Thycotic](https://thycotic.com/) [Secret Server](https://thycotic.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.
+The [Delinea](https://delinea.com/) [Secret Server](https://delinea.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.

 ## Install via Registry

 > Preferred way to install

-The latest release can be [downloaded from the terraform registry](https://registry.terraform.io/providers/thycotic/tss/latest).
-The documentation can be found [here](https://registry.terraform.io/providers/thycotic/tss/latest/docs).
+The latest release can be [downloaded from the terraform registry](https://registry.terraform.io/providers/DelineaXPM/tss/latest).
+The documentation can be found [here](https://registry.terraform.io/providers/DelineaXPM/tss/latest/docs).

 If wish to install straight from source, follow the steps below.